Volkan Akyıldız

-Volkan Akyıldız (born 23 February 1995) is an Austrian footballer.
+Volkan Akyıldız (born 23 February 1995) is an Austrian footballer who plays as a forward for Landesliga Vorarlberg club SC Hatlerdorf.

 Career

-At the end of 2014/15, Akyildiz left Turkey so he would not have to serve in the Turkish military, eventually paying money to avoid conscription.
+At the end of 2014–15, Akyildiz left Turkey so he would not have to serve in the Turkish military, eventually paying money to avoid conscription.

-For 2015/16, he signed for Au-Berneck in the Swiss sixth division where he scored 37 goals in 23 appearances, including six in one game.
+For 2015–16, he signed for Au-Berneck in the Swiss sixth division where he scored 37 goals in 23 appearances, including six in one game.

 In 2017, Akyildiz signed for Austrian Bundesliga club SC Rheindorf Altach, scoring 33 goals in 22 league appearances for their reserves in the third division.
 However, he failed to establish himself in the first team and left for the Turkish fourth division after two spells in the Austrian second league.

 In 2020, Akyildiz said that European teams emphasize discipline whereas Turkish teams rely on physical strength.